Tales from the Floating Vagabond

 Tales from The Floating Vagabond is a comedy science-fiction role-playing game created by Lee Garvin, first published by Avalon Hill in 1991.
-The first edition tagline, "Ludicrous Adventure in a Universe Whose Natural Laws Are Out To Lunch," evoked the game's signature humor.
+A line of support books appeared through 1993.
+The first edition's tagline, "Ludicrous Adventure in a Universe Whose Natural Laws Are Out To Lunch," evoked the game's signature humor.

 A second edition of Tales from The Floating Vagabond was released as a PDF in December 2023, followed by a physical book in February 2025.
-TF2V is notable in the role-playing community for being resurrected after Garvin's sudden death in 2019 nearly killed fans' hopes for the second edition.
+TF2V is notable in the role-playing community for being resurrected after Garvin's sudden death in 2019.

 Overview

 Tales from The Floating Vagabond (sometimes abbreviated TF2V) expresses love for pop culture through parody.
 It's filled with references and in-jokes for fans of science fiction, fantasy, anime, comic books, and action movies.
 Comedic footnotes accompany the main text, similar in style to The Hitchhiker's Guide to the Galaxy and Terry Pratchett's Discworld series of novels, both major inspirations for the game.

 Unlike many RPGs, which are set in a specific world with a unifying theme, TF2V is deliberately designed to kit-bash different genres together and let players revel in the resulting chaos.
 The game encourages players to start their adventures in the eponymous Floating Vagabond, a bar built into an asteroid in the midst of a pocket dimension full of leftover refuse from the creation of the multiverse.
 The bar's owner, a human named Hawk "Spit" Luger, installed a random dimensional portal generator in the front door, which picks up hapless people from a multitude of worlds and deposits them in The Floating Vagabond.
 As a result, a game of TF2V could easily include an elf from a high-fantasy world, a human ninja from medieval Japan, and a carnivorous teddy bear from a planet of living cartoons.
 The flexibility of the rules system allows for making characters from any genre, epoch, or world, as well as creating new species.

 Tales from The Floating Vagabond uses a standard set of polyhedral dice with the addition of a 30-sided and a 100-sided die, which players usually need to roll low on in order to succeed.
 The mechanics and terminology frequently reflect bar culture.
 For example, the gamemaster in a game of TF2V is referred to as the Bartender while the players are called Patrons.
 Critical successes are called "Chugs" and critical failures are "Spills."
 The second edition introduces a new set of mechanics for characters who imbibe, and both editions of the game feature novelty cocktails with ridiculous names like "Essence of Fuzzy Things" and the "Singularity."